HillsMakan/sydneyhillsmakan/src/content/partner/furama_darling_harbour.md

   - travel
 region: nsw
 discount_pct: 15
-discount_text: "Scan the QR Code (photo below) and follow the procedures "
+discount_text: Scan the QR Code (photo below) and follow the instructions.
+comment: QR Code for 5% discount e-voucher.
+Stacked together with the 10% off for Furama First Members
 ---
 Discover the perfect blend of convenience and comfort at Furama Darling Harbour Hotel, positioned amidst the vibrant energy of Sydney's CBD.